-Noel & Sheri Latus of Fall Hollow Campground and RV Park talks about what they look for in an online reservation system, and how RoverPass stacks up to their expectations.
+Noel & Sheri Latus of Fall Hollow Campground and RV Park talk about what they look for in an online reservation system, and how RoverPass stacks up to their expectations.

 Tucked away in dense Tennessee greenery, and bordering the 444 mile Natchez Trace Parkway, lies Fall Hollow Campground and B&B. After searching all over the country for the right campground to call their own, current owners Noel and Sheri Latus found Fall Hollow back in October of 2015.
 What was then a charming little park with only a handful of RV hookups and a bed and breakfast has since doubled the number of RV lots, an achievement they attribute to property improvements and their use of RoverPass.

 “When we bought [the campground], it had just 19 sites that were just water and electric.
 We [then] put in a sewer system and that started to increase the value,” Noel Said.
 “Then we started using [RoverPass], and that increased our booking rate and we were able to make an expansion.
 After the first year, we added eight sites or hook up sites.”

 With Noel and Sheri renovating the park and RoverPass bringing more and more people to their park, Fall Hollow had grown so much, the two retirees had to then slow down the growth.

 “We started this as an attempt at retirement.”
 Noel Said.
 “We’re not very good at that, so now Sheri is taking the checkbook away from me and saying I can’t fix anything else.
 No more building!”

 Given Noel and Sheri’s success, we wanted to find out what it is they looked for in a campground management software, and how RoverPass stacks up to their expectations.
 From what they told us, a good campground management system can be narrowed down to three key points.
 Intuitive usability, measurable results, and more time out of the office.